Dobro Slovo National Slavic Honor Society

 The National Level

 Each year the local chapters of Dobro Slovo induct new members.
-After paying the national initiation dues ($25, which will be covered for 2022 by the Slavic department) and any applicable local chapter dues (currently no annual dues at IU), these members are presented with a certificate, membership card, and a Dobro Slovo key (lapel pin).
+After paying the national initiation dues ($25, which will be covered through donations by Slavic department alumni) and any applicable local chapter dues (currently no annual dues at IU), these members are presented with a certificate, honors card, and a Dobro Slovo key (lapel pin).
 Once inducted, one is a member for life, with no further obligations to the national committee; all further contact members have is usually with a local chapter.
 In this sense, Dobro Slovo is like many national honor societies whose purpose is to recognize and promote academic achievement.

 The Local Level